-In today's world, musicians can be put in a difficult spot when trying to find new equipment that will help them excel in the music world while staying under a reasonable budget.
-Musical devices, such as synthesizers, can cost anywhere from \$500 - \$10,000, with this most musician do not have the cash to afford upgrading their equipment to compete in the competitive industry of music.
+In today's world musicians can be put in a difficult spot when trying to find new equipment that will help them excel in the music world while staying under a reasonable budget.
+Musical devices, such as synthesizers, can cost anywhere from \$500 - \$10,000, with this most musician don't have the cash to afford upgrading their equipment to compete in the competitive industry of music.

 Our goal is to create a synthesizer for musicians is easy to use, modular, and affordable.
 Our target is to create the synthesizer for under \$250.
-Musicians thrive on having the latest and greatest devices to create music, so we plan to create our synthesizer with our own unique spin on it by using a tablet with a compatible app that has a user-friendly interface as the keyboard instead of the traditional keyboard layout.
+Musicians thrive on having the latest and greatest devices to create music, so we plan on creating our synthesizer with our own unique spin on it by using a capacitive touch keyboard instead of the traditional keyboard layout.
 This device we are creating will not only look like a state-of-the-art synthesizer but will also sound like one too as we plan to give the musicians ample freedom to make music their way with our device being modular.
+With this it will also be extremely user friendly as it will also be able to be paired with an iPad to allow users to have an interface to control values.